 | English spoken | Limited | Widely spoken |

-Spain's digital nomad visa (Ley de Startups) applies equally to both cities.
-Key requirements:
+The Spanish digital nomad visa (Ley de Startups) works the same in both cities.
+The basics:

 - Work remotely for a non-Spanish company (or max 20% Spanish clients as freelancer)